 3.3.
 Buyer's Purchase.
 Except as otherwise provided herein, Buyer shall have the right to purchase and receive at the Delivery Point(s), or cause to be received for Buyer's account, Seller's Daily Deliverability of Gas; provided however, if Seller has Gas available for delivery from the Committed Reserves in excess of the Gas confirmed for such Month by Buyer in accordance with Appendix "1," Operations/Delivery, Seller shall have the right during such Month, exercisable upon 24 hours prior written notice to Buyer (the "Release Notice Period"), to require Buyer to temporarily release such Gas herefrom in order for Seller to dispose of such excess quantity of Gas (the "Released Gas").
 Any Released Gas shall at Seller's option, be gathered under the Gathering Services Agreement.
 If Buyer fails to take the Released Gas for a period of 120 consecutive Days, Seller shall have the option to be exercised in writing and upon 30 days notice of (i) having the Released Gas permanently released from commitment hereunder and gathered under the Gathering Services Agreement.

-3.4.
-Minimum Quantities.
-In the event the Seller's Daily Deliverability of Gas available for delivery by Seller at Delivery Points upstream of a screw compressor hereunder is less than 1,000 Mcf or upstream of a reciprocating compressor hereunder is less than 4,500 Mcf for ninety (90) consecutive Days for reasons other than curtailment, dewatering or Force Majeure, then the Agreement may be renegotiated for all Delivery Points upstream of such compression point at Buyer's option and if no agreement is reached within thirty days, then Buyer may terminate this Agreement insofar as it relates to the delivery points upstream of such compression point after giving Seller thirty (30) Days written notice.

 ARTICLE 4.
 DELIVERY POINT(S)/MEASUREMENT/PRESSURE/MAINTENANCE